-From time to time in the ordinary course of business, the Company may become involved in lawsuits, or end customers and distributors may make claims against the Company.
+From time to time in the ordinary course of business, the Company may become involved in lawsuits, or end customers, distributors, suppliers or other third parties may make claims against the Company.
 The Company makes a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 The Company is not currently subject to any pending actions or regulatory proceedings that either individually or in the aggregate are expected to have a material impact on its consolidated financial statements.

-15. EMPLOYEE BENEFIT PLAN
+16. EMPLOYEE BENEFIT PLAN

 The Company sponsors a 401(k) tax-deferred savings plan for all employees in the United States who meet certain eligibility requirements.
 Participants may contribute up to the amount allowable as a deduction for federal income tax purposes.
 The Company contributes a certain percentage of employee annual salaries on a discretionary basis, not to exceed an established threshold.
-For the years ended December 31, 2021 and 2020, the Company made \$332 and \$270, respectively, in matching contributions to the 401(k) plan.
+For the fiscal years ended December 31, 2022 and 2021, the Company made \$0.5 million and \$0.3 million, respectively, in matching contributions to the 401(k) plan.

-16. RELATED PARTY TRANSACTIONS
+17. RELATED PARTY TRANSACTIONS